-Roadways: Uganda had 86,992 miles of roadways (including local roads) in 2018, of which less than 5% (22% of national roads) were paved.
+Roadways: Uganda had 99,025 miles of roadways (including local roads) in

+2019, of which less than 5% (26% of national roads) were paved.
 Highways, which are generally in fair condition, link Kampala with secondary urban centers such as Gulu in the North, Tororo in the East, Masaka and Mbarara in the Southwest, and Fort Portal in the West.
 Although Kampala is the major hub of the road network, traffic in the capital region has eased considerably since the opening of a bypass on the northern side of the city in 2008.
 Because most regional roads are unpaved, they can become impassable after heavy rains.

 Railways: Uganda has a total of 787 miles of railways.
 In 2018, the government took over operations from Rift Valley Railways after persistent underperformance.
 Freight railway operations resumed after a stoppage of some months.
-As of June 2018, only 3.5% of Uganda's freight was transported by rail.
 The Ugandan part of this network forks into two branches just after the Kenyan border, with one branch running northwest to Gulu while the other runs southwest to Port Bell (see "Waterways and Ports").